 Every good home and professional cook knows that cast iron cookware is essential for creating wonderful food.
-Its properties of conducting and retaining heat for long periods also make cast iron perfect for grilling.
-Unfortunately, cast iron will rust and deteriorate if exposed to too much water.
-Learn how to clean even the most crusty cast iron grill to maintain its unique qualities.
+Its properties of conducting and retaining heat for long periods also make cast iron perfect for outdoor grilling.
+Unfortunately, cast iron will rust and deteriorate if exposed to too much water, unlike the more maintenance-free stainless steel grills.
+Learn how to clean even the most crusty cast iron grill to maintain your investment and the grill's unique qualities.

 How Often to Clean a Cast Iron Grill

 Ideally, a cast iron grill should be cleaned after every use.
 Leaving grease and stuck-on food on the surface will make the surface more difficult to clean and can contribute to bacterial growth and food poisoning.